 Body odors on our clothes and linens are caused by bacteria.
-The bacteria is removed when detergent molecules break up the bacteria cells on the fabrics to be flushed away.
+The bacteria are removed when detergent molecules break up the bacteria cells on the fabrics to be flushed away.
 However, less expensive detergents that don't contain hard-working enzymes to tackle bacteria need a boost to work more effectively.

 Baking soda helps to regulate the pH level in the washer's water by keeping it from being too acidic or alkaline.
 By adding 1/2 cup of baking soda to each laundry load, detergents can work more effectively and reduce bacteria.

 For heavy odor problems like underarm perspiration or environmental odors like cigarette smoke, use baking soda and water as a pre-soak.
 Dissolve 1 cup or 2 cups of baking soda in some warm water.
 Fill the washer tub or a large sink with cool water and add the dissolved baking soda.
 Add your stinky clothes and allow them to soak overnight and then wash as usual.

 If you have garments that need refreshing and they are not washable, place them in a sealable container like a storage tub with an open box of baking soda.
 Leave them for at least 24 hours—longer is better—to help remove odors.